Documentation/Orra Press

 11. Sidechaining

-Each slot in Orra Press has its own SIDECHAIN source dropdown, sitting just above the knob area.
-Three categories of source are available:
+Each slot in Orra Press has its own SIDECHAIN source picker, sitting just above the knob area.
+It offers four kinds of source.

 Off

 The default.
 The compressor keys off its own input.
-Standard compression behaviour.
+Standard compression behavior.

 External